trevorsandy/lpub3d/mainApp/docs/README.txt

 Fix: 'Current Submodel' MPD-combo-dropdown current index not set when changed.

+Change: L3P 3rd party application removed.
+The L3P module which carried the function of preparing the .pov files for POV-Ray was removed from the LPub3D bundle.
+The .pov file generation functionality is now performed by LDView.

-Enhancement: The entire DevOp process has been moved to a cloud and container enabled architecture allowing platorm-independent development, build and release across all major operating systems including macOS, Linux, Windows and the newly available AppImage 'no-install' application bundle distribution.
-Following is summary of each meaningful applciation correction and or enhancement.
+Enhancement: The entire DevOp process has been moved to a cloud and container enabled architecture allowing platform-independent development, build and release across all major operating systems including macOS, Linux, Windows and the newly available AppImage 'no-install' application bundle distribution.
+Following is summary of each meaningful application correction and or enhancement.

 Integrate 3rd party renderers - LDGlite, LDView and LPub3D-Trace (POV-Ray).
 To well deliver this capability, LPub3D 2.1.0 implements a major 'build, packaging and deployment' redesign to maximize use of cloud infrastructure and services.
-The end-to-end build, packaging and deployment process is now fully automted and 100% cloud enabled - using Travis-CI for Linux and macOS artefacts, and AppVeyor for Microsoft.
+The end-to-end build, packaging and deployment process is now fully automated and 100% cloud enabled - using Travis-CI for Linux and macOS artefacts, and AppVeyor for Microsoft.
 All Linux distro are built via Docker containerization on Travis-CI.

 Along with the core LPub3D source, LDGlite, LDView and LPub3D-Trace (POV-Ray) are compiled from source during the build process.
 While this approach adds material time to the build process, it ensures all dependencies are properly addressed during Linux and macOS builds.
-The end result is a complete and consistent solution package across all supported Linux, macOS and Microsoft platforms where a single install will account for all the required LPub3D commpnents needed to deliver the full compliment of LPub3D capabilities.
+The end result is a complete and consistent solution package across all supported Linux, macOS and Microsoft platforms where a single install will account for all the required LPub3D components needed to deliver the full compliment of LPub3D capabilities.

-In addition to tight integration, the LPub3D renderers have been adapted with additional capabilites specifically designed to work with LPub3D.
-Enhancements were carefully designed to allow maximum compatability with their original upstream source to ensure upstream enhancements, fixes and progressions are effiiciently integrated into the LPub3d-specific branches.
+In addition to tight integration, the LPub3D renderers have been adapted with additional capabilities specifically designed to work with LPub3D.
+Enhancements were carefully designed to allow maximum compatibility with their original upstream source to ensure upstream enhancements, fixes and progressions are efficiently integrated into the LPub3d-specific branches.

-LPub3D is availabe as an AppImage distribution.
+LPub3D is available as an AppImage distribution.
 AppImage is a format for distributing portable software on Linux without needing superuser permissions to install the application.

 LPub3D is now at GitHub.
 Distributed version control and source code management will allow better collaboration, contribution, issue management, and continuous release updates.
 The LPub3D GitHub repository is https://github.com/trevorsandy/lpub3d.
 I did not forget Soruceforge.net. we are also still there at https://sourceforge.net/projects/lpub3d.